Nimburg/Ultra_Phase1v5_Phase2v2_Phase3v1/README.md

 From the above two pictures, one could observe that Trump's most used hash tags generally are supportive.
 Particularly, both #trumppence16 (this tag is more closely related to Trump's campaign) and #trump (this tag is used much more widely, including discussion about candidate Trump himself) demonstrates increasing approval scores in the leading up to November.
 However, the story for candidate Hillary is the opposite.
 With the exception of #hillary2016 (a tag more closely related to Hillary's campaign), which is barely above 0 even for the blue line, all other tags all below 0.

 An explanation about how I calculated those "neutral" hash tags' sentiment score would be necessary.
-I did it **using a dynamic, iteration method.**  First, I manually marked a few hash tags that carries a very clear sentiment (https://github.com/Nimburg/Ultra_Phase1v5_Phase2v2_Phase3v1/tree/master/Ultra_Phase3v1/Data).
-Second, I noticed that people tends to call multiple hash tags at once.
+I did it **using a dynamic, iteration method:**  1.
+I manually marked a few hash tags that carries a very clear sentiment (https://github.com/Nimburg/Ultra_Phase1v5_Phase2v2_Phase3v1/tree/master/Ultra_Phase3v1/Data).
+2. I noticed that people tends to call multiple hash tags at once.
 Thus, it would be possible to build up a dictionary for each hash tag, recording: what other hash tags are used together, what is the number of usage of those "used together" hash tags.
 These work are done in Phase1.
-Third, I could calculate sentiment scores of any specific neutral hashtag using "clearly biased" hash tags that are inside its dictionary, through iteration, on a day-to-day basis.
+3. I could calculate sentiment scores of any specific neutral hashtag using "clearly biased" hash tags that are inside its dictionary, through iteration, on a day-to-day basis.

 ### Most Used Hash Tags on Nov 6th

+In the above results estimating sentiment of specific tags towards particular candidate, scores of those hand-marked tags are kept constant at the hand-marked value.